nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `total`

-- Note that anything written after the `total` command will be ignored.
+- Note that any arguments written after the `total` command will be ignored.
+- Note that an error message will be returned to the user if the order is empty.

 Example: